Lexo: Eliminating Stealthy Supply-Chain Attacks via LLM-Assisted Program Regeneration: The Event-Stream Attack

 \heading{The malicious dependency} This malicious dependency extracts account details from Bitcoin wallets.
-The attack is stealthy: it activates only when the malicious code executes as part of the Copay Bitcoin wallet~\cite{copay}, on specific platforms, and only when the wallet is connected to the live Bitcoin network~(ln 3-5).
-To perform the attack, \ttt{flatmap-stream} (1) loads the user's wallet credentials, (2) stores the credentials on the side, and (3) sends the credentials to a remote server~(code excluded for simplicity), before constructing and returning the \emph{correct} value to the caller method~(ln 8-10).
+The attack is stealthy: it activates only when the malicious code executes as part of the Copay Bitcoin wallet~\cite{copay}, on specific platforms, and only when the wallet is connected to the live Bitcoin network~(lns.
+3-4).
+To perform the attack, \ttt{flatmap-stream} (1) loads the user's wallet credentials, (2) stores the credentials on the side, and (3) sends the credentials to a remote server~(code elided for simplicity), before constructing and returning the \emph{correct} value to the caller method~(lns.
+10-11).